NIH-NEI/oct-segmenter/README.md

   `preprocessing-scripts/custom/map_image_name_to_subject.py`).
 It splits the images into the training, test and validation datasets making sure that no subject appears in more than one partition.
+- `preprocessing-scripts/custom/calculate_class_imbalance.py`: This script
+  takes as input a directory containing the mask files (in CSV format) and calculates the class fractions of each image.
+It then prints the average class fractions across all the images.

 # OCT Images Quality Improvement